JoeCianflone/rebase/readme.md

 ## Custom Domains

 These will work out-of-the-box too now.
 You'll need to make sure `certbot` is set up on your server so that can handle the whole process of cert setup and renewal.
 I'll put more info up here soon, but this all works for `nginx` only.
-I only use that so I have no plans on supporting something else
+I only use that so I have no plans on supporting something else at this time.

 # Front End Resources